minamorl/rex/README.md

 ### Creating a Subject

 Subjects are a special type of observable that allow you to emit values to multiple subscribers.
+They act as both an observable and an observer, allowing you to subscribe to them and also emit values to their subscribers.
 You can create a subject using the newSubject proc:

 ```nim
 let subject = newSubject[int]()